 Doug West provides a more theoretical treatment of this topic, available here: here.

-For an objective grating setup, such as mounting the grating on the face of a DSLR camera lens, set the Grating To Sensor Distance (field 5) to the focal length of the lens, and ignore any messages about the focal ratio (field 2).
+When you mount the grating on the lens cap threads of a DSLR camera, it's called an objective grating.
+In the calculator, set the Grating To Sensor Distance (field 5) to the focal length of the lens, and ignore any messages about the focal ratio (field 2).
 In this setup, the distance between the grating and the lens has no effect on the spectrum.
 However, it is usually best to mount the grating as close to the lens as possible, to minimize vignetting.

 The advantage of an objective grating setup is that, because the light in the beam from a distant star is parallel, the spectra produced are significantly sharper than those achieved with the grating between a telescope and a camera.
 In this setup you can gain resolution by lengthening the spectrum.
 Zooming your DSLR lens can achieve values as low as 3 Angstroms/pixel.
 (Here you can ignore the high-dispersion warning in the calculator.)